Trekking in Darjeeling

 This is one of the most popular trekking routes in Darjeeling area and offers magnificent views of the valleys and mountains on the way.
 Sandakphu is the summit of Singalila range located at an altitude of 11,929 ft.
 (3,636 meters).
 But you don't need to be a regular trekker.
 If you are physically fit and used to regular walking, you can easily complete this route in about four-five days from Darjeeling.

-This route is in Sikkim area with Bhutan and Nepal on two sides, and therefore offers breathtaking views of several mountains that are above 20,000 feet.
+Although this route is in West Sikkim, most trek operators in Darjeeling also offer trek package to Dzongri and Goechala.
+With Bhutan and Nepal on two sides, this trek route offers breathtaking views of several mountains that are above 20,000 feet.
 Such feast of mountains include Pandim, Siniolchu and the third highest peak of the world, the majestic Kanchenjunga.

 Sikkim offers over 400 varieties of orchids, some 45 different types of attractive rhododendrons and over 4,000 different types of plantations.
 On this trekking route, you will experience many of such great nature's offerings.
 While there are shorter versions of this trek, the complete route usually takes 11 days.
 You can however tailor it to suit your timings.